 One of the most popular and widespread religions in the world, Islam has attracted a great deal of attention in recent times, particularly in the Western world.
 With the ongoing tensions in the Middle East and a pervasive sense of hostility toward Arab Americans, there is ever increasing need to examine and understand Islam as a religion and historical force.
 Islam: A Worldwide Encyclopedia provides some 700 entries on Islam written by expert contributors that cover the religion from the birth of Islam to the present time.
-The set also includes 16 pages of color images per volume as well as black and white photographs throughout that serve to illustrate the diverse expressions of this important religious tradition.
+The set also includes 16 pages of color images per volume that serve to illustrate the diverse expressions of this important religious tradition.

 Each entry begins with a basic introduction, followed by a general discussion of the subject and a conclusion.
 Each entry also features a further readings list for readers.
 In addition to supplying a comprehensive, authoritative overview of Islam, this work also specifically addresses many controversial related issues, including jihad, violence in Islam, polygamy, and apostasy.